Blosc/caterva-scipy21/caterva_workshop.md

 To understand Caterva it is important to know some terms that are directly related to it.

 - Data compression is the process of encoding, restructuring or otherwise modifying data in order to reduce its size.
+Caterva usually works with compressed datasets, making easier to the user to manipulate this processed data.

-- Chunking is a technique that consists of dividing a dataset into partitions of a specific size (chunks).
+- Data chunking is a technique that consists of dividing a dataset into partitions of a specific size (chunks).
+Caterva algorithms implement a deeper level of this strategy to achieve better performance.

-Explain a bit more?

 +++ {"slideshow": {"slide_type": "slide"}, "cell_style": "center"}

 ## Why Caterva?

 Caterva is a C library for handling multi-dimensional, chunked, compressed datasets in an easy and fast way.
+Moreover, there exists not only a Caterva GitHub repository in C, but also a Caterva API in Python.

 Todo: